ARRESTS.ORG NJ – SEARCH NEW JERSEY ARREST RECORDS

 In New Jersey, there are procedures to obtain a copy of an individual’s criminal record at both the state and local levels.
 At the state level, New Jersey residents can request their own copy through the Division of State Police Criminal Information Unit.
 However, there are situations where you might need an official copy of someone else’s criminal records.

-To obtain an individual’s criminal record in New Jersey, you simply need their information, such as name and birth date, and must pay the required fee, typically ranging from $12 to $20.
+To obtain an individual’s criminal record in New Jersey, In many cases, consent from the individual is required to request their criminal record.
+Access to third-party criminal history may be restricted by law, especially for non-governmental use. and must pay the required fee, typically ranging from $12 to $20.

 It’s crucial to note that the use of Form SBI 212B is restricted to specific purposes, such as governmental and employment-related matters.
 Moreover, compliance with all federal and state laws is mandatory.
 Therefore, even when using this form for employee screening, obtaining the individual’s consent remains a prerequisite.